-A basic level knowledge about fill handle excel could save you tons of your productive time at your workplace.
+A basic level of knowledge about fill handle could save you tons of productive time at your workplace.

-It is a tool, which can be used to autocomplete a series of lists in excel.
-Generally, in excel we enter serial numbers.
+It is a tool that can be used to autocomplete a series of lists in Excel.
+Generally, in Excel, we enter serial numbers.
 Let us say serial numbers from 1 to 10 from cells A1:A10.
 We usually type 1, 2, 3, 4… Like that, isn’t it?

-Instead, of manual typing, we can use excel fill handle to auto-fill the series of numbers, dates, days etc…
+Instead of manual typing, we can use an Excel fill handle to auto-fill the series of numbers, dates, days, etc.…

 Enable fill handle if you cannot find the fill handle in Excel

-If you do not find fill handle in excel you need to do some settings here.
-We can enable the fill handle option (although it is enabled by default, it may happen that you disable it by mistake).
+If you do not find a fill handle in Excel, you must do some settings here.
+We can enable the fill handle option (although it is enabled by default, you may disable it by mistake).

 Step 1: Go to File.

 Step 2: Go to Options.

 Step 4: Ensure you have enabled the fill handle and cell drag-and-drop option checked.

 How to Use Fill Handle in Excel?